 Remember, creating a clean, simple, minimal design allows the mind to get down to the basics, shows your visitors what you have to offer and get your message across in the most efficient way possible.

 Usability is Not Optional

-There's no good reason to choose design over usability, they will work together perfectly if executed properly.
-A well designed, easy to use site will keep visitors around longer and fulfill the site's ultimate purpose of displaying your content and delivering your message effectively.
+There’s no good reason to choose design over usability, they will work together perfectly if executed properly.
+A well designed, easy to use site will keep visitors around longer and fulfil the site’s ultimate purpose of displaying your content and delivering your message effectively.

 A site that is easy and comfortable to use will almost feel as if it is reading the user’s mind and browsing becomes easy and fun.

 Don’t be afraid to be creative with new styles and techniques but be conscious of common functionality and placement of elements that you may take for granted:

 - Links should be easy to identify and click on

 - Always provide a way to go home

 - Add close buttons to content in pop-up windows